Why You Should Use Targeted Comprehensible Input

 If world language instruction began in elementary and continued until 12th grade, non-targeted input would be feasible and efficacious.
 However, in the typical high school classroom, there is simply not enough instructional time for students to acquire the language presented with non-targeted input.
 Thousands more hours would be needed to assimilate the different vocabulary and structures.

 So why should you use targeted input?
-For the following reasons: It is comprehehensible, provides interesting repetition in context and additional connecting words and syntax, focuses on the message and communication, easily provides L+1, and facilitates teacher-planning around themes and function.
+For the following reasons: It is comprehensible, provides interesting repetition in context and additional connecting words and syntax, focuses on the message and communication, easily provides L+1, and facilitates teacher planning around themes and function.
 It also advances students to the proficiency level that allows them to understand authentic language and resources.
 The FREE video below provides all that and engages students as well.

 Of course, the most important component of comprehensible input is that it be COMPREHENSIBLE.
 That means, through whatever means, gestures, visuals, cognates, contextual clues, or any of a number of comprehensible input strategies, students understand the message.
 For this to occur, the language must be only slightly above their understanding.